 Prior to this offering, there has been no public market for the ADSs or our ordinary shares.
-The initial public offering price per ADS is \$10.00.
-Our ADSs have been approved for listing on The New York Stock Exchange, or the NYSE, under the symbol "LEJU."
+We anticipate that the initial public offering price per ADS will be between \$10.00 and \$12.00.
+We have applied to list the ADSs on The New York Stock Exchange, or the NYSE, under the symbol "LEJU."